priidukull/dragons-of-mugloar/README.md

 ### Development
 ##### First test
 I will randomly choose a knight who comes with normal weather, make a test case of it and solve the test case.

+However, before I get to write tests about battles, I needed to write tests for constructing the Encounter.
+First a test on constructing a Knight.